 That might sound like an oxymoron.
 Why wouldn’t a market order be good for a stock that’s volatile?
 You’re trying to get in and out as quickly as possible.

 Low float stocks tend to have large bid/ask spreads.
-As a result, markets don't fill at the the best prices and you end up getting an entry or exit you didn't want.
+Markets don’t fill at the the best prices and you end up getting an entry or exit you didn’t want.

 We can set the price to fill, sell and the amount of time to leave the order open.
 In fact, with a limit order you can add a stop loss as well.